herbdool/herbdool.github.com/_posts/2014-11-04-new-processes-i've-been-working-on.md

 ---
 layout: post
+title: "Notable development tools and processes I've been working on"
 published: true
 tags:
   - project
 ---

-## Notable development tools and processes I've been working on

 I've been working on a number of Drupal 6 to Drupal 7 upgrades.
 When it comes down to it, many of them take just as much work as an entirely new site.
 But I've been putting a lot of work into getting the firm I'm working for to adopt more efficient and resiliant deployment processes.